Is Marbella Safe? All Your Questions Answered By a Local

 Among other safety measures, you’ll see more police patrolling Marbella’s main tourist spots and districts, lifeguards on the beach during the summer months, and an increase in lighting in spots like the beach promenade.

-You’ll find many hotels and apartments have security 24/7, providing peace of mind.
-Despite providing a security service or not, most houses in areas like the old town and its surroundings are very safe.
+You’ll find most hotels and apartments have security 24/7, providing peace of mind.
+Whether or not they provide a security service, most houses in areas like the old town and its surroundings are very safe.
 The locals are very friendly and keep an eye on each other’s houses.

 So, what’s the most common crime in Marbella?
-Pickpocketing is one of the most common crimes in Marbella.
+Pickpocketing and theft are the most common crimes in Marbella.
 You should keep an eye on your belongings in busy areas, at events, and on the beach.

-I’ve never experienced pickpocketing in Marbella, but I must admit that I don’t trust leaving my things unattended, even if there are barely any people.
+I’ve never experienced pickpocketing in Marbella, but I must admit I don’t trust leaving my things unattended, even when there are hardly any people around.
 I’m always aware of my surroundings.

 If you rent a car, don’t leave anything of value inside.
-There’s always a chance that someone might break in unless you’re in private parking with security.
+There’s always a chance someone might break in, unless you’re in a private parking lot with security, which I recommend.
+I know a few people who have had this issue.

-The number of incidents in Marbella increased last year, so the local police will implement extra security in Marbella’s main areas during the peak season to protect locals and tourists, according to Area Costa del Sol.
+The number of incidents in Marbella increased in 2025, so the local police implemented extra security in Marbella’s main areas during the peak season to protect locals and tourists, according to Area Costa del Sol.

 Overall, follow the same safety rules you would follow somewhere else, and everything should be fine.
 If you’re worried about your safety, contact the local police.